ga-wdi-lessons/angular-on-rails/walkthrough.md

 [More information here.](http://guides.rubyonrails.org/asset_pipeline.html#asset-organization)

-### Then, move these files to their appropriate locations:
+### Then, move these files to their appropriate locations

+Rename the files as described.
+If a folder doesn't already exist, you'll need to create it.

 ```
 app.js        => app/assets/javascripts/products.js